loopandlearn/news/docs/index.md

 Starting primary prevention early with gender-specific strategies is crucial to address this serious health disparity.

-> Further studies are
+> "Further studies are
 needed to help update
 guidelines — especially
 since women have
 historically been
 underrepresented in
-cardiovascular trials.
+cardiovascular trials."

 - - -